 - Color of dark urine.

-- Pale color of the stool, or stool with blood or tar.
+- The pale color of the stool, or stool with blood or tar.

 - Chronic fatigue